gdha/www.it3.be/_posts/2018-03-27-creating-a-vagrant-box.md

 As a third step, before creating a vagrant box, we created a user 'vagrant' and made sure that the disk device was not defined with the by-id name (as the name changes when we import the VM via packer - but that is for later), and also remove the `/etc/udev/rules.d/90-persistent-network.rules` file as the MAC addresses will change also after the import (things we learned while trying it out).

-So, halt the VM and export it [as described on the page VirtualBox Builder](https://www.packer.io/docs/builders/virtualbox-ovf.html). we saved the ovf and vmdf file in a `$HOME/packer` directory. we also require the [`packer`](https://www.packer.io/downloads.html) executable and save this as `/usr/local/bin/packer`.
+So, halt the VM and export it [as described on the page VirtualBox Builder](https://www.packer.io/docs/builders/virtualbox-ovf.html).
+We saved the ovf and vmdf file in a `$HOME/packer` directory. we also require the [`packer`](https://www.packer.io/downloads.html) executable and save this as `/usr/local/bin/packer`.

 The following step is the create a JSON template file describing the box we want to create.